CA Number on Trucks

 What Trucking Registration Does California Require for Intrastate Carriers?

 If you're an intrastate carrier operating in California, you've got to get registered.
 That's just the way it is.
 And that registration process isn't complicated or anything.
 It’s actually pretty straightforward.
 Here's what you need to do: first, file for a motor carrier permit with the California Department of Motor Vehicles.
-Then, make sure your vehicles meet all safety and inspection requirements set forth by the California Highway Patrol Commercial Vehicle Section.
+Then, ensure your vehicles meet all safety and inspection requirements set forth by the California Highway Patrol Commercial Vehicle Section.
 What is DOT Clearinghouse Enforcement?

 Summary: What Are CA Numbers on Trucks?